 12. Related Posts

 Why It’s Important: One of the biggest problems many bloggers and content marketers struggle with is the challenge of the lost reader.

 This happens every time a new user comes to your site, reads your content, likes it and finds it useful – and then leaves your site without commenting, subscribing to your list, browsing the rest of your content or buying anything.

 This is a bounce rate problem and it happens when you don’t give that user anywhere else to go.

 To put it simply, a related-posts plugin gives those users somewhere else to go on your site.

 The longer you can keep those users on your site, the better your chances of converting them into email list subscribers and customers or clients.
 That makes sense, right?

-It’s sort of the same principle behind making sure you place internal links in your blog content that lead to your own pages.
+It’s sort of the same principle behind making sure you place internal links in your blog content that leads to your own pages.
 It provides additional exposure to the rest of your content, but it also does so much more.